 The N.C.
-Department of Transportation has proposed to build a four-lane
+Department of Transportation has proposed a four-lane

-(two lanes in each direction) – rather than the needed six-lane street (three lanes in each direction) – in Aberdeen and Southern Pines to improve conditions and accommodate traffic on sections of U.S. 15-501 and U.S. 1, as described below.
+(two lanes in each direction) – rather than a six-lane street (three lanes in each direction) – in Aberdeen and Southern Pines to improve conditions and accommodate traffic on sections of U.S. 15-501 and U.S. 1.

 U.S. 15-501 from U.S. 1 to Brucewood Road (STIP Project U-5814)

-Right of way acquisition is currently scheduled to begin in 2018, and construction is currently scheduled for 2020.
+Right-of-way acquisition was scheduled to begin in 2019, and construction is scheduled for 2024.

 U.S. 1 (North Sandhills Boulevard) from Roseland Road to Old U.S. 1 (STIP Project U-5815)